Copyright © 2016

 "Good man Captain.
 Now then the real reason I have asked you here is for the balance of the winter and the early spring.
 As I have already said, Graham will attack at Barrosa in the spring and I plan to advance on Fuentes de Onoro in May to push Massena out of Portugal once and for all.
 I need you and your men to work behind Massena's lines and harass him as much as you can.
 Your tactics so far have caused the French to pull more than five thousand men off the front lines to protect their rear.
 I need you to do it again behind Massena."

 "Yes My Lord, when do you wish us to move on Massena My Lord?"

 "Have your men rested for one week after the Tattoo then take them right from here to Massena's rear.
-Colonel Sharpe is further to your north east and will be trying to disrupt the French supply and reinforcement lines.
+Colonel Grey is further to your north east and will be trying to disrupt the French supply and reinforcement lines.
 I will expect to hear of your success before I present my own attack on his lines in the beginning of May."